Freight Shipping from Oakland to Chicago

 How much does it cost to ship freight from Oakland to Chicago?

-Full truckload (FTL) rates from Oakland, CA to Chicago, IL currently range from $5,162-$6,363 for a standard dry van load over the 2,401-mile route.
+Full truckload (FTL) rates from Oakland, CA to Chicago, IL currently range $5,162-$6,363 (roughly $2.15-$2.66 per mile over 2,401 miles).
 LTL shipments typically cost $1,521-$2,441 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Oakland to Chicago?